ethereum/execution-apis/docs/making-changes.md

 ## Standardization

 There is not a formal process for standardization of API changes.
-Here is a rough guideline of how past proposals typically go.
+However, the outline below should given proposal authors and champions a rough proccess to follow.

 ### Idea

 An often overlooked aspect on the standardization journey is the idea phase.
-This is an important period of time because some focused effort at this point in time can save time and make the rest of the process much smoother.
+This is an important period of time, because some focused effort at this point in time can save time and make the rest of the process much smoother.

 During the idea phase, it is recommended to contemplate the proposal idea in the context of the guiding principles above.
 It's also good to get feedback on the idea in the open.
-Just one or two rough acknowledgements from core developers that an idea makes sense and is worth pursing can avoid wasting a lot of time formalizing a proposal that has little change of being accepted.
+Just one or two rough acknowledgements from client developers that an idea makes sense and is worth pursing can avoid wasting a lot of time formalizing a proposal that has little change of being accepted.